iondv/framework/README.md

 To build the app, install all the libraries and import the data to the DB.
 Once the building is finished, you can launch the app.

 ## Dependencies
-You will need the following programs to run a platform.

 ### MongoDB
 MongoDB is an open-source document-based database management tool that stores data in JSON-like formats.
 Install [MongoDB](https://www.mongodb.org/) DBMS.
 Verified version [3.4].